-KNOW ALL MEN BY THESE PRESENTS, that we the undersigned, as PRINCIPAL, and as SURETY are held and firmly bound unto The Housing Authority of the City of Erie hereinafter called the "LHA" in the penal sum of "LHA" in the penal sum of THE CONDITION OF THIS OBLIGATION IS SUCH, that whereas the Principal has submitted the accompanying bid, dated, 20, for NOW, THEREFORE, the Principal shall not withdraw said bid within the period specified therein after the opening of the same, or if no period be specified, within thirty (30) days after the said opening, and shall within ten (10) days after the prescribed forms are presented to him for signature, enter into a written contract with LHA in accordance with the bid as accepted and give bond with good and sufficient surety or sureties, as may be required for the faithful performance and proper fulfillment of such contract; or in the event of the withdrawal of said bid within the period specified, or the failure to enter into such contract and give such bond within the time specified, if the Principal shall pay the LHA the difference between the amount specified in said bid and the amount for which the LHA may procure the required work or supplies or both, if the latter amount be in excess of the former, then the above obligation shall be void and of no effect, otherwise to remain in full force and virtue.
+KNOW ALL MEN BY THESE PRESENTS, that we the undersigned, as PRINCIPAL , and as SURETY are held and firmly bound unto The Housing Authority of the City of Erie hereinafter called the "LHA" in the penal sum of States, for the payment of which sum well and truly to be made, we bind ourselves, our heirs, executors, administrators, successors and assigns, jointly and severally, firmly by these presents.
+THE CONDITION OF THIS OBLIGATION IS SUCH, that whereas the Principal has submitted the accompanying bid, dated, 20, for NOW, THEREFORE, the Principal shall not withdraw said bid within the period specified therein after the opening of the same, or if no period be specified, within thirty (30) days after the said opening, and shall within ten (10) days after the prescribed forms are presented to him for signature, enter into a written contract with LHA in accordance with the bid as accepted and give bond with good and sufficient surety or sureties, as may be required for the faithful performance and proper fulfillment of such contract; or in the event of the withdrawal of said bid within the period specified, or the failure to enter into such contract and give such bond within the time specified, if the Principal shall pay the LHA the difference between the amount specified in said bid and the amount for which the LHA may procure the required work or supplies or both, if the latter amount be in excess of the former, then the above obligation shall be void and of no effect, otherwise to remain in full force and virtue.
 PROVIDED, FURTHER, that no final settlement between the Owner and the Contractor shall abridge the right of any beneficiary hereunder, whose claim may be unsatisfied.
 IN WITNESS WHEREOF, this instrument is executed in one (1) counterpart, each one of which shall be deemed an original, this the day of, 20 [NOTE: The Bid Bond must be in the name of the entity (corporation, partnership, sole proprietor) who submits bid].
 Bid Bond must be from an A Rated bonding agency.

 ATTEST:

-Principal
+Principal Principal

-(Principal) Secretary
+(Principal) Secretary -

-(SEAL) By(s
+(SEAL) By

 • (Address)

 Witness as to Principal

 (Address)

 ATTEST: Surety

 Ву

 (Surety) Secretary

 (SEAL)

 Witness as to Surety (Address)

 (Address)